codeformuenster/muenster-jetzt/backend/README.md

 ### Create and start database

-1. Configure environmental variables: `backend/.env.example` to `backend/.env` and edit as desired.
+1. Configure environmental variables, based on example:

+    ```bash
+    cp backend/.env.example` to `backend/.env`.
+    ```

+   Optionally, these variables and credentials can be changed.
+But development will work without any change, too.

 2. Start database: `docker-compose up -d db`

 ### OPTION A: Develop in virtual environment